-We are humbled and honored to be inducted into the Great Game of Business All-Star Hall of Fame.
-GGOB has changed the way we do business, but that is secondary to the sense of pride, ownership and resilience that has come from playing the Game.
-Our team member’s reflections on how our culture has changed say it best.
+We were humbled and honored to be inducted into the Great Game of Business All-Star Hall of Fame.
+The Great Game of Business has changed the way we do business, but that is secondary to the sense of ownership, pride, and resilience that has come from playing The Game.
+Our team member’s reflections on how our work culture has changed say it best.

 The Change in Culture

 The Great Game of Business has given people the ownership they WANT, and the rewards they deserve.
 The change in workplace culture has driven increased engagement and satisfaction in everyday work, leading to increased pride in our business and bringing our clients an even better experience.

 “Practicing the Great Game of Business has become an integral part of our culture, it’s part of our ‘religion’ at Anthony Wilder.
 Beyond accountability, it fosters a culture of trust and confidence with the company and the team.”

 “GGOB contributes to an overall sense of openness and commitment to one another as a team that works toward a common good and understanding of how our individual efforts combine for greater success.”